 How should I prepare?

 All individuals about to undertake a vertebroplasty should discontinue (under the direction of their primary care physician) any aspirin (one week) and blood thinners (3-5 days) prior to the day of the procedure.
 On the evening prior to the procedure, you should not eat or drink anything after midnight.
 Your radiologist will describe the procedure and any potential risks.
 He will answer any questions you may have about the procedure as well as your expected post-operative recovery.

 Once in the x-ray suite, you will be comfortably positioned on your stomach.
 You will be given pain medication and a mild sedative through your IV until you are comfortable.
 You will be monitored by the physician and nurse throughout the entire procedure up until the moment you arrive at the recovery room.
 After 1 to 2 hours in the recovery room, you will be discharged with specific instructions.
 You will also be given the phone numbers of professionals to call if any problems arise.

 There is a small risk of infection or bleeding with any invasive procedure.
 Antibiotics will be given to minimize these risks.
 Furthermore, since the bone cement is introduced into the vertebral body as a liquid, there is the potential for the cement to leak through a fracture.
 Depending on the location and amount of leakage, one might experience the potential worsening of back pain or have no symptoms at all.

 Most leaks are very small and have no adverse symptoms.
 If by any chance you encounter worsening back pain or neurologic symptoms, surgical correction may be required.

 What Should I Expect?

 Approximately 80% of treated patients have improvement in their symptoms with significant pain reduction within 48 hours.
-All patients are directed to follow-up with their primary care physician in about two weeks after the vertebroplasty.
-The radiology staff will usually call in 1 to 2 days to see how you are doing.
+All patients are directed to follow-up with their primary care physician around two weeks after the vertebroplasty.
+Our radiology staff will usually call in one to two days to check up on you and see how you’re doing.